Sleep

 How To Cut Out Your Own Mouth Tape

 Placing the tape vertically across the center of your lips while leaving enough space for some airflow.
-Ensure the tape is breathable and gentle on the skin to prevent discomfort or panic during the night
+Ensure the tape is breathable and gentle on the skin to prevent discomfort or panic during the night.
+Be sure to do the straw sip test to be sure the mouth can open in an emergency.

 What Tape Should I Use for Mouth Taping?

-Avoid household tapes like duct tape or packing tape, as they can cause skin damage and restrict airflow.
+Avoid household tapes like duct tape, paint tape, masking tape, or packing tape, as they can cause skin damage and restrict airflow.
 Always test the tape on your skin first to ensure compatibility before using it overnight.

 Problems with mouth breathing